Esri/jsapi-resources/esm-samples/jsapi-angular-cli/README.md

   <link rel="stylesheet" href="assets/esri/themes/dark/main.css">
 ```

 **Step 4** Set the base url for the assets folder so they are correctly resolved.
+When working with routes, use a path that is not relative to the page's path, e.g. `/assets`.

 ```javascript
 import esriConfig from "@arcgis/core/config.js";